 The zoning on this property allows 22,000 square feet to be built.
-In reality we can build a little more than 22,000 square feet because there are certain zoning deductions you can get for example in the Quality Housing Program every floor should have a trash room of 12 sq ft but you do not need to count that 12 sq ft for the zoning square feet.
-22,000 is the maximum required zoning square footage but the actual building can be a little larger after working out these deductions.
-For the sake of simplicity of this example we will not be considering those deductions.
+22,000 is the maximum required zoning square footage but the actual building can be a little larger after determining areas that do not count for zoning floor area.
+For the sake of simplicity of this example, we will not be considering those deductions.

-We can build a building with 32 Apartments on this property.
+We can build a 22,000 square foot building with 32 Apartments on this property.